Skip to main content

 §pe-sigscan

-Fast in-process byte-pattern (“signature”) scanning over the executable sections of a loaded PE (Portable Executable) module on Windows.
+Fast byte-pattern (“signature”) scanning over the executable sections of a loaded PE (Portable Executable) module on Windows.

 §Quick start